-This guideline is provided by the commission to assist accredited persons and scheme participants to understand the code, as well as the commission's expectations regarding compliance with the code.

-This guideline is targeted at accredited persons and scheme participants to help them understand their obligations under the code, and is organised around the main regulated actions accredited persons and scheme participants may undertake or subcontract to other entities (making those entities scheme participants).
+This guideline is provided by the commission to help accredited persons and scheme participants to understand the code, as well as the commission's expectations regarding compliance with the code.
+It is organised around the main regulated actions accredited persons and scheme participants may undertake or subcontract to other entities (making those entities scheme participants).